adn770/ppdf/docs/design-dmap.md

 -   **Key Function**: `analyze_image(image_path: str) -> MapData`
     -   Implements the full multi-stage analysis pipeline detailed in Section 4.
     -   Accepts an image path and returns the final, structured `MapData` object.
-    -   Orchestrates the flow of data between stages for each identified region.
+    -   Orchestrates the flow of data between specialized analyzer classes for each identified region.

 ### 3.2. `schema` Module
 -   **Purpose**: To define the canonical data structures and handle serialization.